dwf/rescued-scipy-wiki/NumPyProConDiscussion.rst

   * **GV** Certainly not if you are using the enthought distribution.

   * **AS** Over the long term, the Enthought distribution is definately a good option.
 But that doesn't solve everyone's problems.
 I can think of at least 2 scenarios in which Windows users will still want to build from source.
 Firstly, to test bugfixes only available from SVN.
 Secondly, to compile NumPy_ with a third party BLAS or LAPACK, like ATLAS tuned for a specific processor, Intel's MKL or AMD's ACML.
-Remember, [`http://eclipse-projects.blogspot.com/2006/09/open-means-buildable.html`_ open means buildable].
+Remember, `open means buildable <http://eclipse-projects.blogspot.com/2006/09/open-means-buildable.html>`_.

     * **AMA** It should indeed be buildable, but I think for the purposes of this discussion, that's not so important.
 Here we're looking (I gather) at people trying to use PyLab_ as a MATLAB alternative and who want to just use it.
 People who want to build it from scratch seem like another category entirel, to me.